I thought I would share some interesting nuggets of information about pentacles as used in tarot and esoteric ritual.

 Pentacles in the Tarot

 Did you know that the pentacles of the tarot weren’t always pentacles?
 The four suits of the minor arcana of the tarot are popularly known as swords, cups, wands and pentacles.
-That the inclusion of pentacles can be problematic for Christian tarot enthusiasts should require no explaination.
+That the inclusion of pentacles can be problematic for Christian tarot enthusiasts should require no explanation.
 But in more ancient times, prior to innovations introduced by Eliphas Levi, the minor arcana were known as swords, cups, staves and coins.
 These symbols were said to represent the different classes in medieval society, of military, clergy, peasants and merchants.
 You’ll still see this in Marseilles decks.
 Not nearly so problematic for Christian tarot enthusiasts.

 Pentacles in Esoteric Ritual